public-transport/gtfs-rt-inspector/readme.md

 ![screenshot of the inspector view showing a feed's data](docs/screenshot-inspector.png)
 ![screenshot of the map view showing a feed's vehicle positions](docs/screenshot-map.png)

+*Note*: If your feed doesn't allow Browser-based access because it does not set [CORS](https://enable-cors.org) headers, as a workaround, you can run e.g. [`warp-cors`](https://github.com/Bassetts/warp-cors) locally to proxy it with CORS headers.
+(Do not deploy such a proxy to production if you don't know about the consequences!)

 ## supported URL parameters